cyberphone/doc/payments/paymenthandler.md

 ### Lacks a “Wallet” Concept
-The physical wallet concept (holder of multiple cards from different providers), has been adopted by most of their digital counterparts as well. `PaymentHandler` does currently not support a wallet since each handler (*by design*) is payment provider specific.
+The physical wallet concept (holder of multiple cards from different providers), has been adopted by most of their digital counterparts as well. `PaymentHandler` does not support a wallet since each handler (*by design*) is payment provider specific.
 This (for example) means that a user cannot open a wallet application and see what cards they have and their current balances, which has become a popular feature in mobile wallets.